s3ctat0r/Ransomeware/README.md

-# Ransomeware
-This is for educational purpose only.
-This is Ransomware made by me using python.
-This Programs will give an overview that how Ransom works and you can also read Countermeasures below according to me.
+This software is for educational purposes only.
+It is 'Ransomware' made by me using python.
+This Program will give an overview of how Ransomware works, and you can also read the countermeasures provided below.

-A ransom is malicious piece of software which encrypts(locks) all the files of the system with an unknown extension .
-Attacker may demand to pay the ransom using Bitcoin or any other mode of transaction.
-Though after payment there is less chance that attacker may provide the decryption key to unlock those files.
+Ransomware is a malicious piece of software that encrypts(locks) all the files on the system with an unknown extension.
+The attacker may demand to pay the ransom using Bitcoin or any other mode of transaction.
+Although after the payment, there are fewer chances that an attacker may provide the decryption key to unlock those files.
-If victim haves/receives the key will able to decrypt and recover those infected files.
+If the victim receives the decryption key he or she will be able to decrypt and recover the infected files.

-Countermeasures :
+Countermeasures:
-a) Never visit unwanted websites , especially unsecured protocols which uses 'http'
+a) Never visit unwanted websites, especially unsecured protocols which use 'HTTP'.
-b) Do not download any files like executable files or .msi (installers) c)Do not plug in any accidentally received usb flash drives from unknown sources.
+b) Do not download any files like executable files or .msi (installers) c)Do not plug in any accidentally received USB flash drives from unknown sources.

-If the system is affected by Ransomware attack :
+If the system is affected by a Ransomware attack:
-a) Do not pay ransom , because there is no guarantee that attacker will share decryption key.
+a) Do not pay the ransom because there is no guarantee that the attacker will share the decryption key.
-b) Try to upload the infected files on https://lnkd.in/dS2_AFpD and may get your original files back .
+b) Try to upload the infected files on https://lnkd.in/dS2_AFpD and may get your original files back.
-c) Format the system and install fresh Operating System .
+c) Format the system and install a fresh Operating System.